geotrev/release-workspaces/README.md

 Using config options via CLI will override your config.
 Useful for one-off releases and otherwise augmenting a base configuration for release types (alpha release, release candidate, no-increment publish, etc).

 You can use any of the existing config options as CLI flags by using the formula `--<key>.<property> [value]`.
-E.g., change the default or user-configured commit message: `--git.commitMessage "chore: release ${version}"`.
+E.g., change the default or user-configured commit message: `--git.commitMessage "chore: release ${version}"` or disable all git checks with `--git.skipChecks`.

 Similarly, you can negate any boolean option by prepending `--no-` to it.
-E.g., `--no-git.commit`.
+E.g., `--no-git.requireCleanDir`.

-And yes, you can even specify a version this way with `--metadata.version`.

 ## Cheatsheet